frknltrk/yumyum/README.md

 # yumyum
-official repository of YumYum! which is a software development project for CSE305
+Official repository of YumYum! which is a software development project for CSE305.